foodfight/showz/ideas.md

 * to zsh or not to zsh? talk about the best shell, best terminal emulator, editor, markup format, etc.
-* The best unix tools, talk about grep, find, top, atop, htop, xargs, gnu parallel, and best way to use them
+* The best unix tools, talk about grep, find, top, atop, htop, xargs, gnu parallel, and best way to use them, could have Adam on the show and call it "Adam Jacob wants to Awk your Grep"

 Delicacies
 ==========